 Using Nintendo’s Wi-Fi connect feature, up to 12 can race in online matches that are exciting and fun interactive entertainment that shows why the Wii experience is amazing.

-Want to Play Again
+Want to Play Again (3 out of 5)

 The ability to play each track over and over to perfect your line and tricks during the race makes this game one that gamers who are racing fans, will be playing over and over.
 New gamers to the series and players who prefer other genres may find Mario Kart Wii addictive as well and spend untold hours trying to make the perfect run.